-TBEV replicates in the cytoplasm in close association with virus-induced intracellular membrane structures, also called replication compartments (Figure 6).
+TBEV replicates in the cytoplasm in close association with virus-induced intracellular membrane structures, also called replication compartments (Fig. 6).
 These compartments provide an optimal microenvironment for viral RNA replication by limiting diffusion of viral/host proteins and viral RNA, thereby increasing the concentration of components required for RNA synthesis, and by providing a scaffold for anchoring the replication complex.
-These packets of vesicles have a diameter of about 80 nm and are formed as invaginations of the endoplasmic reticulum within a highly-organized network of inter-connected membranes (Figure 6).
+These packets of vesicles have a diameter of about 80 nm and are formed as invaginations of the endoplasmic reticulum within a highly-organized network of interconnected membranes (Fig. 6).

-Virus assembly takes place in the endoplasmic reticulum, leading to the formation of immature particles.
-The immature non-infectious virions contain proteins prM and E in heterodimeric association forming spikes at the surface of the particles.
-These immature "spiky" virions are transported to the Golgi complex, where the pr part of the prM molecule is cleaved by the cellular protease furin, and the E protein is reorganized from trimers to form fusioncompetent homodimers.
-The slightly acidic pH in the trans-Golgi complex leads to the conformational changes that are required for furin cleavage.
-Interestingly, the low-pHinduced structural changes appear to be irreversible in TBEV in contrast with mosquito-borne flaviviruses, where this change seems to be reversible.
-The function of prM and the pr fragment is to protect the E protein in the acidic Golgi complex and prevent premature membrane fusion at this stage of the viral life cycle.
-The mature virions pass through the host secretory pathway and are finally released from the host cell by fusion of the transport vesicle membrane with the plasma membrane (Figure 6).
+The immature non-infectious virions containing proteins prM and E in heterodimeric association are transported to the Golgi complex, where the pr part of the prM molecule is cleaved, and the E protein is reorganized from trimers to form fusion-competent homodimers.
+These mature virions pass through the host secretory pathway and are finally released from the host cell by fusion of the transport vesicle membrane with the plasma membrane (Fig. 6).

-TBEV infection is associated with dramatic morphological changes occurring in the infected cells (Figure 7).
+TBEV infection is associated with dramatic morphological changes occurring in the infected cells (Fig. 7).
 These include formation of smooth membrane structures, proliferation of endoplasmic reticulum, reorganization of the Golgi complex, and accumulation and convolution of membranes.
-Several cellular organelles are often damaged.113,122-124 The infection is commonly cytocidal; the infected cells often die by apoptosis or necrosis, but some vertebrate cell types survive the lytic crisis and become chronically infected.
+Several cellular organelles are often damaged.104-107 The infection is commonly cytocidal; the infected cells often die by apoptosis or necrosis, but some vertebrate cell types survive the lytic crisis and become chronically infected.

 It was found that NS3 protein from Langat virus is able to activate cellular caspase-8 and induce apoptosis of the host cell.
 On the other hand, tick cells do not undergo major inhibition of host macromolecular synthesis caused by the infection.
-No dramatic cytopathic and ultrastructural changes are seen in the infected tick cells and persistent productive infection is established in these cells.124,126-129 However, both vertebrate and tick cells activate innate defense mechanisms against the infection.
+No dramatic cytopathic and ultrastructural changes are seen in the infected tick cells and persistent productive infection is established in these cells.107,110-113 However, both vertebrate and tick cells activate innate defense mechanisms against the infection.